In this article, you will learn about the following:

 How it works with Wealthsimple

 After turning on dividend reinvestments, we automatically reinvest any dividends earned on your fractional eligible securities in your opted-in account back into the same security.
-This happens right after the dividend lands in your account if the dividend is received during market hours.
+This generally happens right after the dividend lands in your account if the dividend is received during market hours, but may occur within 1-2 business days, when the applicable market is open.

 You can read more on how fractional orders are processed here to understand the timeline and price at which your dividends are reinvested.